Excessive Sweating After Head Injury: Causes, Symptoms, and Treatments for Hyperhidrosis

 • Thermoregulation (regulating body temp)

 If a brain injury damages the structures that control these functions, dysautonomia will occur.
-This can lead to multiple problems, including excess sweating.
+This can lead to various problems, including excess sweating after head injury.

 Causes of Sweating After Head Injury